 Quintet allocates a significant portion of our clients' assets to external fund managers.
-Active ownership (which consists of both engagement and voting) to create sustainable investor value is important for all investments, and we incorporate this into the selection and monitoring of external managers where possible and feasible.
+Active ownership to create sustainable investor value is important for all investments, and we incorporate this into the selection and monitoring of external managers where possible and feasible.
 As part of our formal fund due diligence and monitoring process, we engage with these managers to communicate our beliefs and to understand theirs, and for insight into their active ownership policy and practices.